hiletnes/test-Profile-Documentation/04-PublishData/40 - PublishFareZone.markdown

   - [Geometry](#geometry)
 - [Publication to National Access Point (NAP)](#publish-farezone-to-national-access-point-nap)

-# Fares – How to Use FareZones
+# Fares – How to publich FareZones

 ## Introduction to FareZones